King Lindworm: Summary

-In this tale from Scandinavian folklore, a "half-man, half-snake" lindworm is born, as one of twins, to a queen, who, in an effort to overcome her childless situation, has followed the advice of an old crone, who tells her to eat two onions.
-She did not peel the first onion, causing the first twin to be a lindworm.
+In this tale from Scandinavian folklore, a "half-man, half-snake" lindworm is born, as one of twins, to a queen, who, in an effort to overcome her childless situation, has followed the advice of an old crone, who tells her to eat one of two roses, one red, one white, but not both.
+She forgot and ate both, causing the first twin to be a lindworm.
 The second twin is perfect in every way.
 When he grows up and sets off to find a bride, the lindworm insists that a bride be found for him before his younger brother can marry.

 Because none of the chosen maidens are pleased by him, he eats each until a shepherd's daughter who spoke to the same crone is brought to marry him, wearing every dress she owns.
 The lindworm tells her to take off her dress, but she insists he shed a skin for each dress she removes.
 Eventually his human form is revealed beneath the last skin.
 Some versions of the story omit the lindworm's twin, and the gender of the soothsayer varies.